 Example - Grouping fields

-In order to help you understand how our open source field editors can be used to build custom editor interfaces we have created a demo extension.
-On this page you will find a video walk through of how the extension works, as well as a general description of how it was developed.
+In order to help you understand how our open source field editors can be used to build a custom editor experience we have created a demo app.
+On this page you will find an explanation of how the app works, as well as a general description of how it was developed.

-When the extension is initially enabled, the editing experience is similar to the normal content editor, except with an extra button at the top of the page marked "Edit field groups".
+When the app is initially enabled, the editing experience is similar to the normal content editor, except with an extra button at the top of the page marked "Edit field groups".

 Clicking this button opens a dialog, in which it is possible to create groups and assign different fields to them.